dsoto/ENSP_330/project/project-suggestions.md

 d.
 How much energy is produced/could be produced at 80% market penetration?
 e.
 How many additional tons of CO2 could be avoided 80% market penetration was achieved?

 8. What is the percentage of the SSU campus that still has opportunity for zero scape?

 9. What would a 5-year plan look like for SSU buildings to optimize Solar on available structures?

 10. What are 10 ways SSU can be an energy resource for the public?

 11. How many miles does the average SSU student drive each week and what is the average GHG emissions from that activity?
 What incentives would cause students to drive less in order to achieve a 25% reduction in GHG?

 12. How much does a sampling of students pay for their car each – fuel, insurance, car payment, parking, etc.?
 What opportunities (new car financing, car share, etc.) would be the most financially beneficial to students to get them to shift from their current vehicle to an electric or electric hybrid vehicle?

+    Compare your current levelized cost per mile of transportation to other alternatives.

 13. How much electricity does the average student use each day – in buildings, charging electronic devices, watching TV, gaming, etc.?
 How is this energy paid for – directly or indirectly?
 How much does it cost?

 14. Using the materials from class such as ENSP 403 Computer Modeling, model the highest energy use building on campus and identify the highest return on investment improvements that could be made.
 Include cost, savings and emission reduction in the analysis.

 15. Monitor desk appliance use and provide feedback to the subjects and evaluate changes in use based on feedback availability.
 Kill-A-Watt team?

 16. What would the impact be to the grid, campus energy use, and policy of 50% of the cars on site were plug-in electric 5 years from now?

 17. What is the energy use profile for Sonoma County attributable to change in population from 2000 to 2030?

 <!--